huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [x] Direct Current
 - [ ] Dank Clothing

-#### Somehting that's too expensive is said to cost which two body parts?
+#### Something that's too expensive is said to cost which two body parts?

 - [ ] An ear and a nose
 - [ ] A hand and a foot